netdata/netdata/docs/guides/monitor/anomaly-detection.md

 ### Remove some metrics from anomaly detection

-As you can see in the above screenshot, this node is now looking for anomalies in a lot of places.
-The result is a single `anomalies_local.probability` chart with more than twenty dimensions, some of which are hidden at the bottom of a scroll-able area.
+As you can see in the above screenshot, this node is now looking for anomalies in many places.
+The result is a single `anomalies_local.probability` chart with more than twenty dimensions, some of which the dashboard hides at the bottom of a scroll-able area.
 In addition, training and analyzing the anomaly collector on this many charts might require more CPU utilization that you're willing to give.

 First, explicitly declare which `system.` charts to monitor rather than of all of them using regex (`system\..*`).